daycharles/garage_door_opener/SETUP.md

 ```

 Notes:
-- If you must access GPIO and the service fails with permission errors, try running as `root` (not recommended) or ensure the `pi` user has GPIO permissions on your distribution.
+- If you must access GPIO and the service fails with permission errors, ensure the configured `User=` in the service has access to GPIO (usually the default pi or the locally used user `dtfitness`).

 ## Testing endpoints (examples)